Acessing PACE Clusters¶

-- SSH encryption keys are normally created with your user account, and eliminate the need to supply a password when logging in via SSH.
+- SSH encryption keys are normally created with your user account, and eliminate the need to supply a password when logging in via SSH from another node within the same cluster.
 You can issue the command

 ls -al ~/.sshto see if you already have a preconfigured SSH.
-If that's not the case, you may either file a remedy ticket, or alternatively follow the procedure below:
+If that's not the case, follow the procedure below: